gengyuchao/speech_to_speech/README.md

 # speech_to_speech
-speech to speech, use whisper.cpp to hear, LLM to think and, edge_tts or EmotiVoice to say.
+speech to speech, use whisper to hear, LLM to think and, Index-TTS to say.